mikeconwell/slides/20170410/all_qs_PITCHME.md

 ---

 ### Question
-## How many balloons crossed the English Channel in 2017 to set a new Guinness World Record?
+## How many balloons just crossed the English Channel in an effort to set a Guinness World Record?
 <span style="display:none;visibility:hidden;">82 (of 85 attempting per http://www.ballooncrosschannel.com/ the official site.)
 Either number will count as true as many press went with 85.</span>

 ---